A century ago, a portion of Possum Creek was home to the 200-acre Argonne Forest Park, a former amusement park.

 Today, you can explore remnants of Argonne Forest Park, including a dance floor and streetcars used as cabins and for concessions, by hiking the 1.4-mile purple loop trail.
 Most hikers can complete this easy, natural-surface trail without a lot of elevation change in an hour to an hour-and-a-half.

 With less vegetation to block views, winter and spring are a great time to see these remnants.
-This spring, new interpretive signage telling the story of Argonne Forest Park will be installed along the trail, adding a dose of history to your hike.
+Interpretive signage telling the story of Argonne Forest Park follows the trail, adding a dose of history to your hike.
 Time has changed the landscape as a mixed hardwood forest has grown around the remnants and into the space once filled with open fields and beech woods.

 While many amusement parks now are dominated by roller coasters and Ferris wheels, Argonne Forest Park was designed with amenities for people to play and enjoy the outdoors together.